kolobok86/openapi-to-flow-example/README.md

   }
 }
 ```
-_In real life, API specifications https://petstore.swagger.io/v2/swagger.yaml and https://petstore.swagger.io/v2/swagger.json are publicly available without any authentication, here this url is picked just as example._
+_In fact, API specifications https://petstore.swagger.io/v2/swagger.yaml and https://petstore.swagger.io/v2/swagger.json are publicly available without any authentication, here this url is picked just as example._

 ## Example of using the generated types